bmp-dot/nutanixapibootcamp/api_vm_list/api_vm_list.rst

 #.
 Click Send to submit the v3 API call

-  - The intent response provides an array of image resources, similar to GET on one entity
+  - The intent response provides an array of VMs

   .. figure:: images/vmlist.png